Organic-rich sedimentary rocks

 Organic-rich sedimentary rocks are a specific type of sedimentary rock that contains significant amounts (>3%) of organic carbon.
 The most common types include coal, lignite, oil shale, or black shale.
 The organic material may be disseminated throughout the rock giving it a uniform dark color, and/or it may be present as discrete occurrences of tar, bitumen, asphalt, petroleum, coal or carbonaceous material.
 Organic-rich sedimentary rocks may act as source rocks which generate hydrocarbons that accumulate in other sedimentary "reservoir" rocks (see oil sands and petroleum geology).
-Potential source rocks are any type of sedimentary rock that the ability to dispel available carbon from within it (limestone is a classic example of a source rock).
+Potential source rocks are any type of sedimentary rock that can dispel available carbon from within it (limestone is a classic example of a source rock).
 Good reservoir rocks are any sedimentary rock that has high pore-space availability.
 This allows the hydrocarbons to accumulate within the rock and be stored for long periods of time (a sandstone commonly makes a good source rock).
 Highly permeable reservoir rocks are also of interest to industry professionals, as they allow for the easy extraction of the hydrocarbons within.
-The hydrocarbon reservoir system is not complete however without a "cap rock".
+The hydrocarbon reservoir system is not complete, however, without a "cap rock".
 Cap rocks are rock units which have very low porosity and permeability, which trap the hydrocarbons within the units below as they try to migrate upwards.